Electoral system: Mixed systems

+Some MMP systems are insufficiently compensatory, and this may result in overhang seats, where parties win more seats in the constituency system than they would be entitled to based on their vote share.
+Some MMP systems have mechanism (another form of top-up) where additional seats are awarded to the other parties to balance out the effect of the overhang.
+Germany in 2024 passed a new election law where district overhang seats may be denied, over-riding the district result in the pursuit of overall proportionality.

-Mixed single vote systems are also compensatory, however they usually use a vote transfer mechanism unlike the seat linkage (top-up) method of MMP and may or may not be able to achieve proportional representation.
-An unusual form of mixed-member compensatory representation using negative vote transfer, Scorporo, was used in Italy from 1993 until 2006.
+Vote linkage mixed systems are also compensatory, however they usually use different mechanism than seat linkage (top-up) method of MMP and usually aren't able to achieve proportional representation.

 Some electoral systems feature a majority bonus system to either ensure one party or coalition gains a majority in the legislature, or to give the party receiving the most votes a clear advantage in terms of the number of seats.
-San Marino has a modified two-round system, which sees a second round of voting featuring the top two parties or coalitions if there is no majority in the first round.
+San Marino has a modified two-round system, which sees a second round of voting featuring the top two parties or coalitions if no party takes a majority of votes in the first round.
 The winner of the second round is guaranteed 35 seats in the 60-seat Grand and General Council.
 In Greece the party receiving the most votes was given an additional 50 seats, a system which was abolished following the 2019 elections.

-In Uruguay, the President and members of the General Assembly are elected by on a single ballot, known as the double simultaneous vote.
-Voters cast a single vote, voting for the presidential, Senatorial and Chamber of Deputies candidates of that party.
-This system was also previously used in Bolivia and the Dominican Republic.

 Primary elections

 Primary elections are a feature of some electoral systems, either as a formal part of the electoral system or informally by choice of individual political parties as a method of selecting candidates, as is the case in Italy.
-Primary elections limit the risk of vote splitting by ensuring a single party candidate.
+Primary elections limit the possible adverse effect of vote splitting by ensuring that a party puts forward only one party candidate.
 In Argentina they are a formal part of the electoral system and take place two months before the main elections; any party receiving less than 1.5% of the vote is not permitted to contest the main elections.

 In the United States, there are both partisan and non-partisan primary elections.
+In non-partisan primaries, the most-popular nominees, even if only one party, are put forward to the election.